 - would have dedicated funds so that schools and teachers could finish/change the building themselves.
 I’m thinking here of a more modest version of Alejandro Aravena’s half-built houses (at least how Rowan Moore describes them in Why We Build where residents of a housing estate in Chile had some of the work done for them but also had the opportunity to finish their structures as and when needs arose.)
 At a recent seminar in Cambridge, Rosie Parnell also discussed the adaptation and reinvention of the Erika Mann Elementary School.
+See also the work of Bauereignis Sütterlin Wagner in Berlin – a practice that works with schools to use their annual school development budgets to update and improve both the interiors and exterior landscaping of schools with some remarkable results.
 These are ways of thinking about architecture not as a product and not as the product of one person (the architect) but as an adapting space produced by a coalition of contributors.
 If users had some resources to adapt the spaces they work and study in it might make them happier and it could promote teachers’ autonomy and professionalism at a time when these are being challenged, especially in England.

 - might have architectural competitions to promote discussion.
 Perhaps this could work its way into a forum, however loosely or tightly imagined.
 Having a conversation about education, architecture and school design is vital but we currently lack the space to host it.
 We need to stimulate opportunities – competitions might be one way to promote debate and make more explicit what is meant by ‘quality’.
 Italy’s current school-building programme is interesting here.
 Designs for 51 schools are currently being submitted with each practice allowed to submit only once, entries will be scored on a range of criteria and the results released.
 Presumably smaller firms and practices will have a better chance but from an informational point of view we (might) get to find out more, have a debate and, in short, learn about what architecture can do for education in the 21st century rather than let it happen.